gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 ODIN automatically learns how your house behaves from real daily measurements:

-- **How fast it loses heat** — derived from outdoor temperature and how long the heat pump needed to run to maintain temperature.
+- **How fast it loses heat** — derived from outdoor temperature and how long the heat pump needed to run to maintain temperature (a settings toggle lets you switch to a more detailed hourly model instead, if your room sensor is precise enough — see [Settings — Solver Tuning](#9-settings--solver-tuning)).
 - **How much heat the structure stores** — derived from how slowly the house cools down when the heat pump is off.
 A heavy concrete or tiled floor stores much more heat than a lightweight timber frame.
 - **How much free solar heat enters through windows** — derived from periods when the sun is shining and the heat pump is off.